-Women in Secularism 3, a Subjective DebriefingPosted by Jim Newman on May 19th, 2014 – Comments Off – Posted in atheists, Women's Rights
+Women in Secularism 3, a Subjective DebriefingPosted by Jim Newman on May 19th, 2014 – Comments Off on Women in Secularism 3, a Subjective Debriefing – Posted in atheists, Women's Rights

 A farm routine knows no weekends.
 When I attend conferences the suspension of an everyday feeding and work schedule really interrupts the rhythm of life.
 Coming back home it is hard to reenter, breakthrough the resistance, and do chores again.
 My mind is overwhelmed with new input and digestion is more like a rabbit in a snake than a few shrimp and asparagus a la California cuisine lite.
 I met many amazing people and if I were a millionaire I would make myself poor in donations The topics meld into convergence but I will try.
 (This is a continuation of my last post.)